Motorsport Network Rolls Out A Rewards Program For The World’s Largest Motorsport And Car Fans Community

 Samantha Lamberti, Head of Consulting, Europe & Middle East, Nielsen Sports UK commented: “People and their passions are at the heart of the media and entertainment business, Motorsport Network is leading the way with an innovative initiative - never implemented before by a media outlet, to recognize the value of their readers and ultimately enhance a unique mutual relationship.
 This will certainly benefit Motorsport Network and the entire motorsport ecosystem with a continuous exchange with the motorsport & automotive industry followers.”

-Motorsport Rewards has launched with a pilot scheme on the US edition of Motorsport.com and plans to roll it out in phases over the coming months across other racing and automotive editions as well as Motorsport Tickets, Motorsport.tv and other platforms.
+Motorsport Rewards has launched with a pilot scheme on the US edition of Motorsport.com and plans to roll it out in phases over the coming months across other racing and automotive editions as well as Motorsport Tickets, Motorsport.tv, and other platforms.

 Motorsport Rewards is an easy to use program that does not require any commitment or fees.
 Once customers sign up for a Motorsport Network account they can become a rewards member by signing in to Motorsport Rewards.